RobertAhlin/java-webshop/README.md

 | GET    | `/api/products/{id}`   | Returns a product by its ID         |
 | POST   | `/api/orders`    | Places a new order with customer + items    |

-> More endpoints (orders, etc.) will be added as the project evolves.
+> More endpoints will be added as the project evolves.

 ## 👤 Author